microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

 }
 ```

 Unfortunately `Match` is not serializable as-is, so we need a new serializable class [`RegexMatch`](RegexMatchObjectSource/RegexMatch.cs).
 And we will need to create a *visualizer object source* library to convert the `Match` into a serializable `RegexMatch`, more about this in [a later paragraph](#the-visualizer-object-source).
-For not let's just update the `RequestDataAsync` call to use `RegexMatch`:
+For now let's just update the `RequestDataAsync` call to use `RegexMatch`:

 ```csharp
 var regexMatch = await visualizerTarget.ObjectSource.RequestDataAsync<RegexMatch>(jsonSerializer: null, cancellationToken);